-Best Swimming Pool Coping Repair in Dallas, Plano & Carrollton, TX
+Best Swimming Pool Coping Repair in Plano & Frisco, TX

 While many pools, especially older ones, have a deck that cantilevers over the pool wall, coping is the trending, typical way a pool is bordered at deck level.
 Coping provides an aesthetic trim around the pool, usually in an 8”-16” band, depending on pool wall thickness and material chosen.
 Like tile, coping allows you to customize the look of your pool.